Tuesday, May 29, 2018

 The Effects of a Day Off from Retail Price Competition: Evidence on Consumer Behavior and Firm Performance in Gasoline Retailing

-Foros, Øystein (Dept. of Business and Management Science, Norwegian School of Economics) ; Nguyen, Mai Thi (Dept. of Business and Management Science, Norwegian School of Economics) ; Steen, Frode (Dept. of Economics, Norwegian School of Economics) study The Effects of a Day Off from Retail Price Competition: Evidence on Consumer Behavior and Firm Performance in Gasoline Retailing.
+Foros, Øystein ; Nguyen-Ones, Mai ; Steen, Frode explore The Effects of a Day Off from Retail Price Competition: Evidence on Consumer Behavior and Firm Performance in Gasoline Retailing.

 ABSTRACT: First, we analyze how regular days off from competition and a time-dependent price pattern affect firm performance.
-Second, we examine the effects on firms' profitability from consumers’ changing search- and timing behavior.
+Second, we examine the effects on firms' profitability from consumers' changing search- and timing behavior.
 We use microdata from gasoline retailing in Norway.
 Since 2004, firms have practiced an industry-wide day off from competition, starting on Mondays at noon, by increasing prices to a common level given by the recommended prices (decided and published in advance).
-Hence, firms know when and to what level to raise their price.
-In areas without local competition, retail prices are always equal to the recommended prices.
-Hinged on this, we regard recommended prices as the monopoly price level.
 In turn, a foreseeable low-price window is open before every restoration.
 During the data period, we observe an additional weekly restoration on Thursdays at noon.
-We show that an additional day off from competition increases firm performance.
-As expected, a conventional price search of where to buy reduces firms’ profitability.
-In contrast, consumers who are aware of the cycle and spend effort on when to buy have a positive impact on firms’ profitability.
-If consumers spend effort on when to buy rather than where to buy, price competition might be softened even in the low-price windows.
+The additional day off from competition increases firm performance.
+As expected, a conventional price search of where to buy reduces firms' profitability.
+In contrast, consumers who are aware of the cycle and spend effort on when to buy have a positive impact on firms' profitability.
+If consumers spend effort on when to buy, they attempt to tank during low price windows.
+By its very nature, this shrink consumers' ability to compare prices at several outlets.
+Consequently, more attention to when to buy may soften price competition.